 - The Musketeers, where he's played by Ryan Gage, also portrays him as a Manchild who throws tantrums when things don't go his way and blames the Musketeers for his own mistakes.

 - He's long since dead in The Man in the Iron Mask (1998) but his depiction is still unflattering, as D'Artagnan says the Musketeers have long dreamed of serving "a king worthy of the throne" which to date has not happened.

-- Contrasting greatly is his depiction in The Three Musketeers (1993) where he's essentially a nice guy who loves his Queen but is manipulated by Richelieu, and he essentially becomes a Damsel in Distress at the end along with the Queen.
+- Contrasting greatly is his depiction in The Three Musketeers (1993) where he's essentially a nice guy who loves his Queen but is manipulated by Richelieu, and he essentially becomes a Distressed Dude at the end along with the Queen.

 - The Musketeer (2001) made him an Upper-Class Twit and a bit of a sexist who demeans the Queen and thinks he can stop a riot just by telling the rioters to stop.

 - The Three Musketeers (2011) made him a Camp Straight guy who despite appearances just wants to get closer to the Queen, and even looks to D'Artagnan for relationship advice.